 Dispatches from Our Own Wisconsin: Tricia Garrison of NEW Water

 Tricia Garrison is the public affairs and education manager for NEW Water, the brand of the Green Bay Metropolitan Sewerage District, that serves Northeast Wisconsin and cleans 38 million gallons of water per day.
 Tricia has a B.A. in Journalism from the University of Wisconsin-Madison and a M.S. in Sustainable Management, with a focus on Communicating the Value of Water, from the University of Wisconsin-Green Bay.
 Garrison launched her career as a journalist, then served as a foreign correspondent and journalism instructor at universities across Central and Eastern Europe.
-She segued into public relations and communications for organizations including Habitat for Humanity International, the Clinton Foundation, and also served as a Hollywood film publicist.
+She segued into public relations and communications for a number of organizations, including Habitat for Humanity International, and also served as a Hollywood film publicist.
 Currently, she helps tell the story of water in Green Bay, Wisconsin, the world’s largest freshwater estuary.
 The Wisconsin Idea Seminar was slated to visit NEW Water on the 2020 Bay Tour to experience the water resource utility first-hand.
 We look forward to the prospect of joining hands with Tricia and her team for the 2021 Wisconsin Idea Seminar.

 We caught up with Tricia to ask a few questions about how a utility such as NEW Water is continuing to provide essential services during a time when folks need clean water more than ever.